-The duration of the TIF Reinvestment Zone No. 17 is 20 years.
-The Austin City Council has established January 1, 2008 as the first year of the TIF Reinvestment Zone No. 17, with the TIF base valuation dated January 1, 2007.
+The duration of the TIF Reinvestment Zone No 17 is 20 years.
+The Austin City Council has established January 1, 2008 as the first year of the TIF Reinvestment Zone No 17, with the TIF base valuation dated January 1, 2007.
 January 1, 2008 will be the first date for which the TIF captured appraised value will be recorded.
 Fiscal year 2009 will be the first year in which both the City and Travis County pay their associated tax increment into the TIF fund that will be established pursuant to the Agreement.
-The TIF Reinvestment Zone No. 17 will terminate on September 30, 2028, or the date on which the project has been fully implemented and all Project Costs of the TIF District, including any debt or interest on that debt, issued by the City in accordance with the financing plan have been paid or otherwise satisfied in full.
-The Parties may agree to terminate the TIF agreement shall include the actual termination date, and the disposition of funds that have not been disbursed.
+The TIF Reinvestment Zone No 17 will terminate on September 30, 2028, or the date on which the project has been fully implemented and all Project Costs of the TIF District, including any debt or interest on that debt, issued by the City in accordance with the financing plan have been paid or otherwise satisfied in full.
+The Parties may agree to terminate the TIF agreement prior to the termination date only by written agreement signed by both parties, which agreement shall include the actual termination date, and the disposition of funds that have not been disbursed.